londonc/Stranger-Things-Christmas-Lights/README.md

 Program I wrote to control some full RGB lights to act like normal Christmas lights and then randomly spell out certain phrases like;

 RUN

 IM HERE

+Also has a random flicker/strobe to add extra creepiness.
 Helped me when an office Halloween party so there's that.

 Will need to use FastLED 3.X library